 Work with cells

-For a notebook to execute code, the code must be contained in a cell.
-The code in cells allow you to define variables and to run functions contained in Python libraries.
+For a notebook to run code, the code must be contained in a cell.
+The code in cells allows you to define variables and run functions contained in Python libraries.

 To run a Python function, provide the function's syntax and any arguments required or accepted by the function.
 See the Use functions in a cell section below to learn more.